Looking for the absolute best things to do in Nice, France? I’ve got you covered! Read on for all my top Nice recommendations.

 15. Hit the Beach

-In the summer, hitting the beach is one of the best things to do in Nice – honestly, it’s really a must do when visiting the city!
+In the summer, hitting the beach a top activity in Nice – honestly, it’s really a must do when visiting the city!

 You can find large swaths of beaches all along the Promenade – there’s a lot of space to choose from.
 The beaches are filled with sunbathers and swimmers enjoying the refreshing Mediterranean water.